-The Institute Pierre-Simon Laplace unites the expertise of eight laboratories and two associated teams specialising in one or more aspects of the climate and environmental sciences and the exploration of the solar system.
+The Institute Pierre-Simon Laplace unites the expertise of eight laboratories and three associated teams specialising in one or more aspects of the climate and environmental sciences and the exploration of the solar system.
 Nearly 1,500 people (researchers and lecturer-researchers, engineers, technicians, administrative staff, doctoral students, post-docs and interns) work on around ten sites in Île-de-France.

 Together, these laboratories have built an integrated model of the Earth system, which can simulate the current climate as well as past and future climates, linking them to biogeochemical cycles and atmospheric pollution issues.
 They have also developed a wide range of observation systems, organised major field campaigns, and developed services around climate data.